 In recent years, RUACH produced the successful Project: Positive Speech (PPS).
 This initiative, RUACH’s third round of visual arts residencies sponsored by the Greater Milwaukee Foundation’s Mary L. Nohl Fund, is one example of the kind of creative and collaborative, life skills- and Jewish value-based artistic programming that RUACH anticipates continuing to grow in the future.

-RUACH continues to maintain a strong relationship with the Jewish Home and Care Center and affiliated facilities through two regular programming series, The Rubin Sharpe Tribute Series and The Yiddish Music Series.
-The Rubin Sharpe Tribute Series is designed to deliver special, supplemental, high quality programs, including concerts and music and visual arts residencies, to residents of Chai Point, Sarah Chudnow Community, and the JHCC, as well as the broader community by extension.
+RUACH continues to maintain a strong relationship with Ovation Communities (formerly the Jewish Home and Care Center) and affiliated facilities through two regular programming series, The Rubin Sharpe Tribute Series and The Yiddish Music Series.
+The Rubin Sharpe Tribute Series is designed to deliver special, supplemental, high quality programs, including concerts and music and visual arts residencies, to residents of Ovation Chai Point, Ovation Sarah Chudnow, and Ovation Jewish Home, as well as the broader community by extension.

-RUACH continued to energize its relationship with YES through the production of a musical theater work, based on a Chassidic Jewish tale, for 4th-6th grade boys, as well as drum circles for 5th-8th grade boys in collaboration with the Wisconsin Conservatory of Music.
-RUACH helped sponsor and produce girls’ choirs for YES students and produced summer programming, including drum circles and general music classes, in conjunction with the Wisconsin Conservatory of Music, at the BEST Camp in 2012, primarily for YES students.
+RUACH has continued to energize its relationship with YES through the production of a musical theater work, based on a Chassidic Jewish tale, for 4th-6th grade boys; drum circles for 5th-8th grade boys in collaboration with the Wisconsin Conservatory of Music; general music and art appreciation classes; a ukulele ensemble; visual arts residencies and exhibits; boys’ and girls’ choirs and vocal technique classes; and other opportunities.
+RUACH has also produced summer programming, including drum circles and general music classes, in conjunction with the Wisconsin Conservatory of Music, at the BEST Camp in 2012, primarily for YES students.

-Through The Helen Bader Foundation, the Greater Milwaukee Foundation’s Mary L. Nohl Fund, and the Richard and Ethel Herzfeld Foundation, RUACH developed Project: VITAL (Values In The Arts & Life), an initiative which evolved from Project: Positive Speech.
-Through Project: VITAL, RUACH commissioned artist-educators to write lesson plans in different arts media that integrate the arts with primary Jewish yet universal values.
-RUACH began implementing these lesson plans in classrooms beginning in Winter 2013-14.
+Through Bader Philanthropies, the Greater Milwaukee Foundation’s Mary L. Nohl Fund, and the Richard and Ethel Herzfeld Foundation, RUACH developed Project: VITAL (Values In The Arts & Life), an initiative which evolved from Project: Positive Speech.
+Through Project: VITAL, RUACH commissions artist-educators to write lesson plans in different arts media that integrate the arts with primary Jewish yet universal values.
+RUACH began implementing these lesson plans in classrooms beginning in Winter 2013-14 and continues this programming currently as part of Project: VITAL 2018.

-RUACH has grown to collaborate with a diverse set of organizations, including: Clarke Street School; The Jewish Home and Care Center’s Adult Day Center; Grand Avenue Club; Chai Point; The Sarah Chudnow Community; Kluge Elementary School; The Jewish Museum Milwaukee; Deerwood Crossing, Habush House, and residences for Former Soviet Union elderly from Jewish Family Services; Wheaton Franciscan Health Care–St Joseph; Milwaukee Jewish Day School; Golda Meir Elementary School; Congregation Beth Jehudah; Gilda’s Club of Southeastern Wisconsin; Friendship Circle; Washington Park Senior Center; Children’s Outing Association; Lake Park Synagogue; the Milwaukee Jewish Federation; Eastcastle Place; Kids Center and Camp Shemesh of The Harry and Rose Samson Family Jewish Community Center; Bruce-Guadalupe School; Hillel Milwaukee; Yeshiva Elementary School; Hmong American Peace Academy; Torah Academy of Milwaukee; Trowbridge Street School; Ohr HaTorah Jewish Heritage Center; Notre Dame Middle School; Hillel Academy; Laurel Oaks; Wisconsin Institute for Torah Study; Montessori IB School; the Coalition for Jewish Learning; Urban Day School; ALBA School; I.D.E.A.L.
+RUACH has grown to collaborate with a diverse set of organizations, including: Clarke Street School; Ovation Jewish Home’s Adult Day Center; Grand Avenue Club; Ovation Chai Point; Ovation Sarah Chudnow; Kluge Elementary School; the Milwaukee Youth Arts Center; Milwaukee Youth Symphony Orchestra; The Jewish Museum Milwaukee; Deerwood Crossing, Habush House, and residences for Former Soviet Union elderly from Jewish Family Services; Ascension–St Joseph Hospital; Milwaukee Jewish Day School; Golda Meir Elementary School; Congregation Beth Jehudah; Gilda’s Club of Southeastern Wisconsin; Friendship Circle; Washington Park Senior Center; Children’s Outing Association; Lake Park Synagogue; the Milwaukee Jewish Federation; Eastcastle Place; Kids Center and Camp Shemesh of The Harry and Rose Samson Family Jewish Community Center; Victory School; Kathryn T. Daniels University Preparatory Academy; 53rd Street School; Bruce-Guadalupe School; Hillel Milwaukee; Yeshiva Elementary School; Hmong American Peace Academy; Torah Academy of Milwaukee; Trowbridge Street School; Ohr HaTorah Jewish Heritage Center; Notre Dame Middle School; Bader Hillel Academy; Laurel Oaks; Wisconsin Institute for Torah Study; Montessori IB School; the Coalition for Jewish Learning; Urban Day School; ALBA School; I.D.E.A.L.
 School; Westside Academy II; U.S. Grant Elementary School; North Division High School; St. Johns on the Lake; and Golda Meir House.

-Having grown in size and scope during its first ten years of existence, RUACH aspires to serve Greater Milwaukee and beyond with even more exciting and innovative creative arts programming moving forward.
+Having grown in size and scope during its first thirteen years of existence, RUACH aspires to serve Greater Milwaukee and beyond with even more exciting and innovative creative arts programming as it continues its second decade.